MySong7NLPer/HyperMatch/README.md

 The predicted results are [here](https://github.com/MySong7NLPer/HyperMatch/tree/main/results).

+When using, you only need to copy the code of the HyperMatch model in the associated file (defined in networks/HyperMatch.py) to another file (networks/Roberta2Rank.py).
+Then train the model according to the corresponding script.

 Please cite our paper if our experimental results, analysis conclusions or the code are helpful to you ~ 😊

 ```